Martha Raye: Early stage and film roles

+In 1942, Raye joined the United Service Organizations (USO), soon after the US entered World War II, and became a regular international performer for American troops over the following two years.

+In 1944, Raye appeared in supporting roles in two films for 20th Century Fox: Four Jills in a Jeep and Pin Up Girl.
+In 1947, she was cast in a supporting role in Monsieur Verdoux, a dark comedy directed by and co-starring Charlie Chaplin.

-Television career
+Television and theater

-She was a television star very early in its history.
-She starred in the short-lived (28 episodes) The Martha Raye Show (1954–1956), opposite retired middleweight boxer Rocky Graziano, who played her boyfriend.
+Raye was a television star very early in its history.
+She starred in The Martha Raye Show (1954–1956), opposite retired middleweight boxer Rocky Graziano, who played her boyfriend.
 The writer and producer was future The Phil Silvers Show creator Nat Hiken.

-Some of the guest stars on the show were Zsa Zsa Gabor, Cesar Romero, and Broadway dancer Wayne Lamb.
+The series ran for three seasons.
+Some of the guest stars on the series included Zsa Zsa Gabor, Cesar Romero, and Broadway dancer Wayne Lamb.
 She also appeared on other TV shows in the 1950s, such as What's My Line?

-Following the demise of her TV variety show, the breakup of her fifth marriage, and a series of other personal and health problems, she attempted suicide by overdosing on sleeping pills on August 14, 1956.
-Well-wishers gave her a St. Christopher's medal, a St. Genesius medal, and a Star of David.
-After her recovery, she wore these amulets faithfully, but she was neither Catholic nor Jewish.
-At the conclusion of each episode of her TV shows, she would thank the nuns at the Sisters of St. Francis Hospital in Miami, Florida, where she had recovered.
-She always said "Goodnight, Sisters" as a sign of appreciation and gratitude.

-Later in her career, she made television commercials for Polident denture cleanser, principally during the 1970s and 1980s.
+She had a lead role in the Metro-Goldwyn-Mayer musical Billy Rose's Jumbo (1962), co-starring with Doris Day, Stephen Boyd, and Jimmy Durante.
+Raye returned to theater with lead role on Broadway in Jerry Herman's Hello, Dolly!
+(1967), and later in Vincent Youmans's No, No, Nanette (1972).

 Later career

 In 1970, she portrayed Boss Witch, the "Queen of all Witchdom", in the feature film Pufnstuf for Sid and Marty Krofft.
-This role led to her being cast as villainess Benita Bizarre in The Bugaloos (1970), which the Kroffts produced the same year.
+This role led to her being cast as villainess Benita Bizarre in the series The Bugaloos (1970), which the Kroffts produced the same year.

 She often appeared as a guest on other programs, particularly those which often featured older performers as guest stars, such as The Love Boat, and on variety programs, including the short-lived The Roy Rogers and Dale Evans Show.
 She appeared from the third to the ninth seasons as Carrie Sharples, Mel's mother on Alice, making two or three appearances per season.
 She made guest appearances or did cameos in series such as Murder, She Wrote, The Andy Williams Show, and McMillan & Wife.
 She appeared again as Agatha for the six-episode run of the retooled McMillan, taking over for Nancy Walker, who had left the series.
 Her last film appearance was as an airline passenger in the disaster film The Concorde...
 Airport '79 (1979).